JMGaljaard/fltk-testbed/README.md

 Before we do so, first we need to setup a Python interpreter/environmen, this can also be used for development.

--   First we will create and active a Python venv.
+-   First we will create and activate a Python venv.

-    ``` bash
+    ```bash
     python3 -m venv venv
     source venv/bin/activate
     pip3 install -r requirements-cpu.txt